FedericaLionetto/UZHMLWorkshop2020-NLP/README.md

 - Access and execute the Jupyter notebooks in sequential order, starting from "CustomerReviews_1_DataPreparation.ipynb".
 - When prompted, insert the authorization code provided by Google.
 This is needed to correctly set up a shared storage that can be accessed by multiple Jupyter notebooks, so that you can save the output of a Jupyter notebook to one file and then read it back from that file using a different Jupyter notebook.

 During the tutorial, we will need a Google account connected to Google Drive.
-For this reason, you might consider the option of creating a new Google account for this tutorial.
+For this reason, you might consider the option of creating a dedicated Google account.